Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Introduction

 \subsection{Acknowledgements}

 The authors thank Jethro van Ekeren, Shashank Kanade, Ching Hung Lam, Geoffrey Mason, Nils Scheithauer and Hiroki Shimakura for helpful discussions.
+They would also like to extend their gratitude to the anonymous referee.
 The first author was supported by the Simons Foundation (Award ID: 355294), the second author by an AMS-Simons Travel Grant.